plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 Ideally, you could export double entry data directly to the gains/tax calculator, which would be more robust.

 ### Export from wallets to a cryptocurrency tax calculator
-Like the above, but move the data directly from your cryptocurrency wallets to the tax calculator, without involving any accounting app.
+Like the above, but move the data directly from your cryptocurrency wallets to the tax calculator, without using any other accounting app.
 The tax calculator may be able to automate some or all of the exporting/transforming/importing; otherwise it must be done manually.

 ## Lots